 Dr. Dre was born Andre Romelle Young on February 18, 1965.
 He was born and raised in Compton, California, and his father was in an amateur R&B singing group, which is where most people believe that Dr. Dre got his talent.
 He attended Vanguard Junior High School in Compton.
 Due to the escalating violence in the school, he transferred to Roosevelt Junior High.
 Dr. Dre and his father weren’t the only talented people in the family.
 His step brother is the famous rapper, Warren G, and his cousin is producer, Sir Jinx.
 Dr. Dre struggled to finish school ad his real passion was music.
-Over the years, thanks to his talent and business sense, he has managed to accumulate a net worth of $550 million.
+Over the years, thanks to his talent and business sense, and as of January 2019 he has managed to accumulate a net worth of $850 million.
 If you want to learn more about how Dr. Dre earned such a huge fortune, read on.

 His Early Years as a DJ